 Not only is Malawi the warm heart of Africa but also one of the most beautiful and compact countries in Africa.
-Malawi National parks are a great example of this density and beauty though Malawi is a small country – only 118844 square kilometres including 1/5th covered by Lake Malawi – it encloses 5 national parks each of them offering a new experience, landscapes and wildlife.
+Malawi National Parks are a great example of this density and beauty.
+Though Malawi is a small country – only 118844 square kilometres including 1/5th covered by Lake Malawi – it encloses 5 national parks each offering a new experience, landscape, and wildlife.

 Situated within Majete around a serene floodlit waterhole that attracts a variety of wildlife, Thawale Lodge is a peaceful haven from which to experience Majete.
 Completely unfenced, the camp is regularly visited by wildlife.

 Guests arrive by a footbridge suspended over the Mkulumadzi River to discover a friendly welcome and many home comforts.
 The lodge has a restaurant with indoor and outdoor dining, a lounge and terrace, a bar and shop, swimming pool, viewing deck and a lapa for evening campfires.